dennis-tra/nebula/README.md

 [![readme nebula](https://img.shields.io/badge/readme-Nebula-blueviolet)](README.md)
 [![GitHub license](https://img.shields.io/github/license/dennis-tra/nebula-crawler)](https://github.com/dennis-tra/nebula-crawler/blob/main/LICENSE)

 A libp2p DHT crawler that also monitors the liveness and availability of peers.
-The crawler runs every 30 minutes by connecting to the standard DHT bootstrap nodes and then recursively following all entries in the k-buckets until all peers have been visited.
+The crawler connects to the standard [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table) bootstrap nodes and then recursively follows all entries in their [k-buckets](https://en.wikipedia.org/wiki/Kademlia) until all peers have been visited.
 Currently I'm running it for the IPFS and Filecoin networks.

 🏆 _The crawler was awarded a prize in the context of the [DI2F Workshop hackathon](https://research.protocol.ai/blog/2021/decentralising-the-internet-with-ipfs-and-filecoin-di2f-a-report-from-the-trenches/)._ 🏆